AdobeDocs/experience-manager-65.en/help/sites-developing/vlt-mavenplugin.md

 ---
-title: Managing Packages Using Maven
+title: Adobe Content Package Maven Plugin
 description: Use the Content Package Maven plugin to integrate package management tasks into your Maven projects
 ---